 Transforming a Community

-Sustainable features abound here, too.
+In general, green features abound in this project.
 A 373,000-gallon cistern—part of the decommissioned plant—is now being put to use by the library.
 The cistern collects rainwater and HVAC condensate for the building’s restrooms and landscaping irrigation, reducing combined indoor and outdoor potable water by 45%.
 The team also used local and recycled materials, with 23% of materials sourced from within 500 miles.
 More than 20% of the building is made of recycled content, and native plants make up 100% of its landscaping.

 Frequently referred to as “Austin’s living room,” the library includes collaborative learning spaces and community rooms to encourage engagement.
 It also has amenities like a coffee shop, bookstore, and demonstration kitchen.
 “Libraries are where we exchange information and build community, and they are integral places for learning and sharing,” Lake says.
 “It has been a joy for both firms to design a place that builds upon the local character of Austin and aspires to be a very resource-efficient, welcoming city living room.”